hennels/hennels.github.io/README.md

 Below is a listing of my current and previous works in reverse chronological order.
 While I currently work in the areas of computer vision and robotics, my undergraduate education was in physics so the oldest entries are slightly different than the more recent works.

+I also use this site to host [temperature data](https://henryjnelson.com/lakeTemp) for personal use.

 ### Résumé/CV

 [Résumé](resume.pdf) as of July 2020